MathPhysSim/MathPhysSim/README.md

 - 👋 Hi, I’m Simon
-- 👀 I’m interested in state of the art methods for the societal benefit, meaning there should be a real-world application.
+- 👀 I’m interested in state of the art methods for societal benefit, meaning there should be a real-world application.
 - 🌱 I’m currently learning many aspects of Science as stochastic series, deep reinforcement learning and many more...leading a reinforcement learning team at the University in Salzburg.
 - 💞️ I’m looking to collaborate on industry applications, accelerator physics, medical research.
 - 📫 How to reach me simon.hirlaender(@)plus.ac.at